 If you’re sitting on a big pile of cash (and we do mean big), private equity investing might be an option.

-Some private equity investment firms such as Republic focus on high-growth startups.
+Some private equity investment firms focus on high-growth startups.
 These firms research new companies and provide funding in exchange for equity stakes.
 Investors can buy shares of any one of their listed startups.

 The downside to private equity startup investing is that it may take many years for a fund or company to take off.
-Many startups, like Facebook or Uber, are cash-flow negative for years before becoming profitable or being listed on public exchanges.
+Many startups are cash-flow negative for years before becoming profitable or being listed on public exchanges.
 Unlike the aforementioned Small Business Bonds™, these investments don’t provide immediate and regular payouts.

 To get involved with private equity investments, you’ll generally need to be an accredited investor, which might be a barrier to entry for a lot of people.
 An accredited investor needs to have a certain net worth — approximately $1 million in 2020 — or have certain levels of income in each of the prior two years.